 Emilie List (1818–1902) and Elise Pacher von Theinburg, née List (1822–1893)

-The sisters Emilie and Elise List were daughters of the economist Friedrich List (1789-1846) and came to Leipzig with their family in 1833.
-They were born in Tübingen and Stuttgart, and spent several years in the USA.
-Both were among the closest friends of Clara Schumann.
-The friendship with Emily, called Mila, was probably even more familiar.
-At first Clara looked up at Emily, who was musically very talented, and later it was the other way around.
+The sisters Emilie and Elise List were daughters of the economist Friedrich List (1789-1846) and moved with their family to Leipzig in 1833.
+They had been born in Tübingen and Stuttgart and spent several years in the USA.
+Both were amongst the closest friends of Clara Schumann, whilst the friendship with Emilie, called Mila, was probably the most intimate.
+At first Clara looked up to Emilie, who was musically and linguistically very talented, but later it was rather the other way round.

-Clara met Emily in July 1833 and took English lessons with her.
-On 12 January 1834 the two friends got confirmed together.
+Clara met Emilie in July 1833 and took English lessons with her; on 12th January 1834, the two friends were confirmed together.
 Robert Schumann also met and started to appreciate Emilie.
-In 1836, Emilie was sent to a Parisian boarding school by her parents to improve her French language skills.
-In fall 1837, Friedrich List moved to Paris as well; first with Elise, and a little later his wife Caroline after the other children followed.
+In 1836, Emilie was sent to a Paris boarding school by her parents to improve her knowledge of French; in the autumn of 1837, Friedrich List and Elise moved to Paris as well, and his wife Karoline and the other children followed them a little later.

-At the time in Leipzig when Lists and Schumanns kept company, the focus was mainly put on the singing career of Elise List.
-Latter was the third child of Lists and early attracted attention with her voice and was educated in Paris.
-Franz Liszt was one of her admirers, and this is probably not only because of her voice, but also because of her extraordinary beauty.
-Felix Mendelssohn Bartholdy was consulted and recommended further training of the voice; Schumann was also enthusiastic about Elise's soprano.
-In fall of 1840 she received an engagement at the Leipzig Gewandhaus, but performed only four times, because the expected success was not big enough.
-In February 1841 Friedrich List accompanied her to Milan, but her fear and excitement before the concert were so big that she had to give up the dream of a successful concert career.
-Elise was unable to fight her stage fright.
-In winter 1842/43 she tried to perform for the very last time in Berlin, but also there the success was just very moderate.
+At the time in Leipzig when the Lists and the Schumanns maintained close contact, the focus was mainly on Elise List’s singing career.
+Elise, the third child of the Lists, had attracted attention with her voice at an early age and been trained in Paris.
+Franz Liszt was one of her admirers, and this probably not only because of her voice but also because of her extraordinary beauty.
+Felix Mendelssohn was asked for advice and he recommended further training of her voice; Schumann also was enthusiastic about Elise’s soprano.
+In the autumn of 1840, she received an engagement at the Leipzig Gewandhaus concert hall but performed only four times, because the expected success was not big enough.
+In February 1841, Friedrich List took her to Milan, but her fear and trepidation before the concert were such that she had to give up the dream of a successful concert career.
+Elise was unable to combat her stage fright.
+In the winter of 1842/43, as last-ditch attempt was made in Berlin but there also, her success was only limited.

-In 1843 she was portraited by Joseph Karl Stieler for the so-called Gallery of Beauties of King Ludwig I. in Schloss Nymphenburg.
-During this time, Elise made acquaintance with the Austrian manufacturer Gustav Maurice Pacher von Theinburg in Bad Ischl, whom she married in 1845.
-She took care of his two sons from his first marriage and in spite of her shyness she was welcomed to the Viennese society.
-Their first daughter died after four days and in 1847 and 1848 the two children Hedwig and Fritz were born; In 1852 Cäcilie Karoline Katharina, called Cilla, was born.
-Elise's husband died in 1853 of typhus and she moved to Munich with her children.
-There she established an illustrious circle of friends, also Franz Liszt and Clara Schumann visited her several times.
-She was also regained access to music, became a member of the recently founded association of oratorios and founded herself a small choir, which was conducted by Joseph Rheinberger.
+In 1843, Joseph Karl Stieler painted a portrait of her for the so-called Gallery of Beauties of King Ludwig I at Nymphenburg Castle.
+At that time, Elise met the Austrian manufacturer Gustav Moriz Pacher von Theinburg in Bad Ischl, whom she married in 1845.
+She took care of his two sons from his first marriage and, in spite of her shyness, was welcomed by the Viennese society.
+Their first daughter died after only four days; in 1847 and 1848, the children Hedwig and Fritz were born, and in 1852, Cäcilie Karoline Katharina, called Cilla.
+Elise’s husband died of typhoid fever as early as 1853, after which she and her children moved to Munich.
+There, she formed an illustrious circle of friends, and also Franz Liszt and Clara Schumann went to see her several times.
+She also regained access to music, became a member of the newly established Oratorio Society and founded herself a small choir, which was directed by Joseph Rheinberger.

-Elise von Pacher took the 15 year old Julie Schumann for one year in care, who developed an enthusiastic affection for her, what was observed by her mother with very mixed feelings, even if she was of course very grateful for her friend.
+When Elise von Pacher took the fifteen-year-old Julie Schumann into her care for one year, Julie developed an enthusiastic affection for her, which her mother observed with quite some mixed feelings, even though she was, of course, very grateful to her friend.

-Clara Schumann’s more than 250 letters to the sisters List were published some years ago.
-She shared all her joys and sorrows.
-Her letters from the time of Schumann's disease and death are very shattering, but later she gave detail reports on her travels, the educational concerns about her children, but also about her concerts.
-Schumann's daughter Eugenie tells in her memoires that her mother was livened up and became happy when she visited Emilie List; Clara herself appreciated the familiar relationship to her childhood friend.
+In more than 250 letters to the List sisters, which were published a few years ago, Clara Schumann shared her joys and sorrows.
+Her letters from the time of Schumann’s illness and death are deeply shocking, but later she also gives detailed descriptions of her travels, the educational concerns regarding her children, and of her concerts.
+Schumann’s daughter Eugenie tells in her memoirs that her mother would liven up and become relaxed whenever Emilie List came to see her; Clara herself was happy about the intimacy with her childhood friend.

-Cp. „Das Band der ewigen Liebe" - Clara Schumann‘s correspondance with Emilie and Elise List, edited by Eugen Wendler, Stuttgart and Weimar 1996
+Cf. “Das Band der ewigen Liebe” - Clara Schumanns Briefwechsel mit Emilie und Elise List, edited by Eugen Wendler, Stuttgart and Weimar, 1996

 Die von uns eingesetzten und einsetzbaren Cookies stellen wir Ihnen unter dem Link Cookie-Einstellungen in der Datenschutzerklärung vor.
 Voreingestellt werden nur zulässige Cookies, für die wir keine Einwilligung benötigen.
 Weiteren funktionellen Cookies können Sie gesondert in den Cookie-Einstellungen oder durch Bestätigung des Buttons "Akzeptieren" zustimmen.